-The global healthcare simulation market was valued at USD 1,100 million in 2018.
-Limited access to live patients during training; medical and mixed reality technology revolution; broader adoption of simulation, with a demand for innovative and custom training approaches; growing emphasis on patient safety and outcomes are the key factors driving the global healthcare simulation market.
+Limited access to live patients during training; medical and mixed reality technology revolution; broader adoption of simulation, with a demand for innovative and custom training approaches; growing emphasis on patient safety and security and outcomes are the key factors driving the global healthcare simulation market.

 The global healthcare simulation market is categorized based on product & services, fidelity and end user.
 Region wise, North America was the largest market in 2018, occupying 40% market share, however Asia Pacific is expected to be the fastest growing region by 2025.